JustinStitt/socialDistanceSim/README.md

 The intial amount of infected people is quite small.
 However, if an infected person has a collision with a healthy person then the infection is spread.

-My simulation has a "social distancing ratio" this is the percentage of people who are staying at home, they are represent as stationary circles with no velocity.
+My simulation has a "social distancing ratio" which is the percentage of people who are staying at home, they are represented as stationary circles with no velocity.

 **LOW Social Distancing Ratio** (lots of people moving around acting normally)